ObjectModules/deploy/Mapping.md

 * Matching the data is the process
 * Exit point
 ```
-One think you shall note here is that when you have eat the food then the food is _no more best food_.
+One think you shall note here is that when you already get to know what is the best food for you then the food is _no more best food_.
 It is only the one which is the best for you.
 Not for every body.
 So it is just a food.

 So when you eat the food.
 Then it is a normal process.
 Other process is no more required.
 It will become the same routine just the same as before we put the parameter:
 ```